The Law School Currently Sponsors Three Mock Trial Teams. Which one is right for you?

 The AAJ trial team competition always involves a civil matter.
 The subject of past competitions includes: a child paralyzed after being struck by a drunk driver; a young woman unable to have children because of an alleged medical mistake; a person denied a promotion due to alleged racial discrimination; an elderly man injured due the alleged negligence of a nursing home; and a community whose water supply allegedly was contaminated by a local manufacturer.

-The case file for the 2021 competition is scheduled for release in mid-December 2020.
-The regional rounds will be in March 2021 and the national finals will be in April 2021.
-Due to the pandemic, all of the 2021 STAC will be conducted virtually.
 Beyond gaining trial experience, an additional benefit of competing in the STAC program is that the Law School provides each team member with a student membership in the AAJ.